criminaljusticehub/.github/JOINING.md

 - [storing source code](https://gds-way.cloudapps.digital) from The GDS Way
 - [making source code open and reusable](https://www.gov.uk/service-manual/technology/making-source-code-open-and-reusable) from the Service Standard

-Give your new repository a name that fully describes what it is, for example aws-route53-parked-cjhuk-domain.
+Give your new repository a name that fully describes what it is, for example cjh-roadmap.